 Engineering ceramics occupy the cutting edge of industrial applications.
 They are deployed where conventional materials are prone to failure, or to refine equipment for greater throughput and profitability.
 Their incredibly favourable thermomechanical properties have made them a mainstay in metalworks and steel foundries for decades, where they generally offer long-lasting performance over multiple cycles—even when in direct contact with molten metals.

-At International Syalons, we have developed a suite of high-performance silicon nitride based (Si3N4) technical grades, each designed to resolve key production pain points such as component failure induced by molten abrasion or thermal shock.
-Our solutions often surpass the performance of other, tried-and-trusted ceramic components in foundry applications.
+At International Syalons, we have developed a suite of high-performance silicon nitride (Si3N4) technical grades, each designed to resolve key production pain points such as component failure induced by molten abrasion or thermal shock.
+Our solutions often surpass the performance of other, tried-and-trusted ceramic materials and tool steels in foundry applications.
 Syalon 110, for example, is a cost-effective alternative to well-established alpha-phase boron nitride (α-BN) and BN composites for break rings in horizontal continuous casting (HCC) of steel.

 Break rings are subject to abrasion and chemical attack from molten steel, they are also at risk of deformation or outright failure due to thermal shock—given the extreme temperature gradient between their interior and exterior faces.
 Additionally, wetting by liquid metal may cause detrimental interfacial reactions which may impact yield and/or steel quality.